efren-palacios/duellinks/README.md

 ### Standard

 Articles and other content can be marked up with markdown.
 Markdown is an easy to learn, easy to use formatting language which makes you able to format a post in a way that makes it visually organized and pleasant to read.
 No knowledge of html and css is required.
 Markdown handles that for you.
-There are plenty of guides out there which explain you all the nifty features of markdown but one that we recommend is the guide bu ghost.
+There are plenty of guides out there which explain you all the nifty features of markdown but one that we recommend is the guide by ghost.

 https://blog.ghost.org/markdown/